 Major gift and planned giving executives often have more life and work experience than other nonprofit executives.
 A mature major gift and planned giving expert can often be more effective when it comes to understanding and interacting online and in-person with donors who are the focus of major and planned giving efforts (those activities involving significant, long-term financial investment).

 This is not to say younger staff are not helpful when it comes to communicating online!
 Younger staff are often more quick to adopt new technologies and platforms.
 They can be invaluable allies for less-facile colleagues.
 But the finely-tuned mind of a mature fundraising professional is key in the communications arena.
-They will have the interests of the donor and the nonprofit’s mission foremost in mind, which makes them ideal candidates to formulate meaningful and appropriate online dialogues with the constituents of their organizations.
+They have the interests of the donors, partners and the nonprofit’s mission foremost in mind, which makes them ideal candidates to formulate meaningful and appropriate online dialogues with the constituents.
 Certainly, there are roles for both younger and older staff members online, and it depends on the image you wish to convey.
 But admittedly, I have yet to find a nonprofit organization that does not need to secure significant funding.
 Hence, you should be thoughtful when making use of social media.

-But as one organization discovered on its Twitter feed with dozens of the same statements, one after the other, “I posted a photo on Facebook” (plus a link), this is not a good way to manage Twitter.
+But as one organization I know discovered on its Twitter feed with dozens of the same statements, one after the other, “I posted a photo on Facebook,” this is not a good way to manage Twitter.
 Posts appropriate for Twitter needed to be shared, and while the occasional reference to Facebook is helpful, what is implied by this kind of activity is, “we don’t care about Twitter, we are just posting on Facebook” (to that I would say, don’t have a Twitter profile then, smiles).
 Carrying on a meaningful dialogue with your social media followers in the unique manner promoted by each platform makes more sense.
 Knowing the nonprofit well, maintaining a “cool head” less inclined to responding emotionally without thinking, and understanding the organization’s short and long-term needs are the skills of a mature and ideal social media manager.

 Blackbaud has posted a white paper by Katherine Swank, J.D. of Target Analytics, “From O.K. to OMG!: How to Be an Extraordinary Planned Giving Professional.“ Katherine notes that being a truly extraordinary planned giving professional requires the ability to communicate in diverse ways.
 This is true for most any nonprofit development professional.